Tuesday, July 1, 2025

 “And you would need to.”

-“Each break with reality will be planned, timed, normal to perfection, including when it could be the most frightening real-time psychotic break from reality in the same minute as normal is fully on display.
-The chaos will be targeted.
-It will be planned.
-It will be practised.
+“Each break with reality will be planned, and each break with teality will be timed, normal to chaos delivered with perfection, including when it is the most frightening real-time psychotic break from reality, murderous assault out of calculated rage, in the same instant as if normal is fully on display.
+The chaos within this peculiar ecosystem will be targeted.
+Witnesses, if there are any, will be astonished, but unharmed, except by shock.
+Targeting will be planned.
+It will be practiced.
 It will be lethal.
 The intention to inflict maximum damage will be primary.
-This will be the aim to obtain sadistic joy, satisfaction.
-Why?”

 “I discovered too late how she practiced Intimate Terror to hide her tracks.”

-"The Dark Triad with co-morbidities produces people who take extraordinary risks, and these are basically escapes from greater risks created somewhere else, with someone else.
-It's a life on the run like a fugitive, they are fleeing the person who betrayed them, which is the self they inflicted on another.
+“That's a good hope to cling to.
+The Dark Triad with co-morbidities produces people who take extraordinary risks, and these are basically escapes from greater risks created somewhere else, with someone else.
+A Borderline lives a life on the run like a fugitive, they are fleeing the person who betrayed them, which is the self they inflicted on another.
+It's a complicated relationship to sort out for anybody.
+Most people in my profession won't touch them with a 10-foot pole.”

-“The fact is, Intimate Terrorist Narcissists with co-morbidities leave a trail of human wreckage, and are considered by members of the legal system to be a criminal danger to society.
-The abilities to change false pretense make them practically undetectable, therefore it is rare to see them out in the open, if ever, it's occasionally in a criminal court.
+“I don't think you do.
+You seem to be doing fine.
+The fact is, Intimate Terrorists leave a trail of human wreckage, and are considered by members of the legal system to be a criminal danger to society.
+Their ability to switch false pretense makes themselves practically undetectable, therefore it is rare to see them in the open, if ever, it's occasionally in a criminal court.
 Thank you for your input.
 Can you tell me, where did you acquire your experience?"

 "Extensive learning experience.
 What is your conclusion?"